 The right to property referred to in Article 17 of the Charter is strengthened.
-The predictability of the law applicable to all the couple's property will in fact enable the partners to exercise their property rights more fully.
+The predictability of the law applicable to the couple's property will in fact enable spouses to exercise their property rights more fully.

-The Commission has also checked that the proposal complies with Article 9 of the Charter on the right to found a family in accordance with national laws, and with Article 21 of the Charter, which prohibits any discrimination.
+The Commission has also checked that the proposal complies with Article 9 of the Charter on the right to marry and the right to found a family in accordance with national laws, and with Article 21 of the Charter, which prohibits any discrimination.

-Finally, the proposal would increase citizens' access to justice in the EU, in particular for registered partnerships.
+Finally, the proposal would increase citizens' access to justice in the EU, in particular for married couples.
 It would facilitate implementation of Article 47 of the Charter, which guarantees the right to an effective remedy and to a fair trial.
 By setting out objective criteria for determining the court having jurisdiction, parallel proceedings and appeals precipitated by the most active party can be avoided.